This post contains affiliate links.

 - Sepsis (not officially a core measure but imperative you are familiar with this)

 Since guidelines tend to change, you should seek out the details of the specific timeframes required for each condition, national standards of care, as well as reference your facility policies.
 If you are seeking an ED job, this content is good to review prior to an interview.
 Remember: Core measures are time-sensitive conditions that you want to act on appropriately.

 Most major facilities have other departments and resources that you can connect with when questions arise.
 Do you have a rare blood draw and you need to know what color blood tube to use?
 Consult with lab.
 Cross-checking with the lab before obtaining the sample will prevent the need for another needle stick saving the patient frustration and you time.

 Do you have questions about a medication order or need help verifying a pediatric drug calculation?
 Call the pharmacist.
 Other experts who may help you with infrequently performed procedures or troubleshooting include the Intensive Care Unit nurses, Rapid Response Team, stroke nurse, or respiratory therapy.
 Resources are available (or will become available), but you need to ask for them.
 You should never feel alone.

 Collaborating with the Medical Team and Other Staff

 Relationships, no matter where you work, are key.
 Take the time to get to know your colleagues.
 Ask about their families or what they do outside of work.
-Consider asking the individual physicians you’re working with how they like the room when they enter or how they prefer a suture set up.
-You will find some physicians want the stool on a certain side of the bed.
+Consider asking the individual physicians you’re working with how they like the room set up when they enter, preferences of how to lay out a suture set up, materials for a gynecological exam etc. You will find some physicians want the stool on a certain side of the bed.
 Can the physician move the stool on their own?
 Sure!
 But if you can make his or her day a little easier, why not?
 The little things often make a difference and show you care about your colleagues.